kisashin/Cris/README.md

-SELECT hi.Aval, COUNT(*)
-FROM historicomovimientos hm
+SELECT COUNT(*) FROM historicomovimientos
-JOIN historico_inicial hi ON hi.Llavesiniestro = hm.Llavesiniestro
-WHERE hm.Fechacontabilizacion IS NULL
+WHERE Fechacontabilizacion IS NOT NULL AND archivocargue LIKE 'prueba%';

-GROUP BY hi.Aval;
+SELECT COUNT(*) FROM controlcierreaval;

+SELECT familia, tipoMovimiento, nombreArchivo, cantidadLineas FROM archivoAsientoAvalXml;